 Photo by the talented Rebekah S. Smith

 I host Craftivism workshops (think crafts+activism) with public and non profit organizations and groups of all ages.
-I also use a range of assignments in the classroom to integrate the arts into policy and environmental classes.
 I love to create public works of art and have had to opportunity on occasion to support causes I believe in by creating pieces that help them fundraise or spread their message.
 Read further to learn more about each of these ways I engage with my community!

 June 2016.
 Craftivists Unite for teens at the Acton Public Library in Old Saybrook, Connecticut.